alberto56/dcycleblog/_posts/2022-03-25-php-apache-different-containers.md

 Finally, it allows us to use Alpine images, hence reducing the compressed size of required resources:

 Recall that our `php:apache-buster` image was 131.16 MB; `httpd:alpine` and `php:fpm-alpine`, taken together, are 42.94 MB for the `linux/arm64/v8` architecture, a 67% decrease in compressed size.
+If you're using Nginx instead of Apache, the size is even smaller, at a combined 36.72 MB, a 72% size decrease over our first example in this post.

 Resources
 -----